COMMITTED TO YOUR SECURITY

 How does Regulation E apply to a consumer using internet banking and/or bill pay?

 Regulation E is a consumer protection law for accounts such as checking or savings, established primarily for personal, family, or household purposes.
 Non-consumer accounts, such as Corporations, Trusts, Partnerships, LLCs, etc., are excluded from coverage.
 Regulation E provides consumers a means to notify their financial institution that an EFT has been made to their account without their permission.
-If you are unsure if your account is protected by Regulation E contact us.
+If you are unsure if your account is protected by Regulation E, contact us.

 What protections are provided to consumers under Regulation E for consumers who use internet banking and/or bill pay?

 If you believe an unauthorized EFT has been made to your account, contact us immediately.
-If you notify us within two business days after you learn of the unauthorized transaction the most you can lose is $50.
+If you notify us within two business days after you learn of the unauthorized transaction, the most you can lose is $50.
 Failure to notify the bank within two business days may result in losses up to $500.

-Unlimited loss to a consumer account can occur if:
+No liability limit: Unlimited loss to a consumer account can occur if:

 • The periodic statement you receive reflects an unauthorized transfer of money from your account, and

-• You don’t report the unauthorized transfer to the bank within 60 days after the statement was mailed , and
+• You don’t report the unauthorized transfer to the bank within 60 days after the statement was mailed, and

 • The loss could have been avoided if you had given timely notice.